 This predominately lefthand wedge is one of the better-quality beginner surf beaches in all of Nicaragua.
-In addition to being a playful beachbreak, Playa Santana is also nearby Popoyo, Playa Rosada and Outer Reef.
+In addition to being a playful beach break, Playa Santana is also nearby Popoyo, Playa Rosada and Outer Reef.
 This means you can find more challenging waves as your skills progress.
-As for the location, it’s a stunning beach in a bucolic area with rocky outcrops at either end, which gives it a feeling of raw remoteness… despite the resort that’s located smack bank on the shore.
+It’s a stunning beach in a pleasant area with rocky outcrops at either end, which giving it a rustic feel.
+Although you may see some signs of commercialization owing to a resort that’s located smack on the shore.

-The secret is out – Playa Colorado is a heaving wave that tubes regularly and works from waist high up until well overhead.
+The secret is out – Playa Colorado is a heaving wave that tubes regularly.
+It works from waist high up until well overhead.
 Of course, this means it’s far from one of the best beginner surf beaches in Nicaragua.
-We’ve included it on here for the sole reason that it’s good to have something to aim for if you’re a novice.
-These days, Playa Colorado is accessible only by boat or by people staying at the nearby Hacienda Iguana, so crowds are kept relatively tame.
-Not exactly a place for budget travelers, but keep it in the memory bank for when you start learning how to ride the barrel.
+We’ve included it on here as it’s good to have something to aim for if you’re a novice.
+Playa Colorado is accessible only by boat or by people staying at the nearby Hacienda Iguana.
+This means that the crowds are kept relatively tame.
+We would not recommend this place as one of the budget-friendly spots for surfing in Nicaragua for beginners.
+However, we recomment you keep it in the memory bank for when you start learning how to ride the barrel.